wp-graphql/wp-graphql-woocommerce/docs/routing-by-uri.md

 With the `ProductListing` component, we can display the product listing for both collection and single data object.
 This approach can also be applied to other pages such as `/product-category/*` or `/product-tag/*` pages, with the ability to change there slug names as well in the WP Dashboard.

-In the next section, we will focused further on rendering a product listing using the `nodeByUri` query by exploring adding features like pagination, sorting, and filtering to our shop page.
+In the next section, we will focus further on rendering a product listing using the `nodeByUri` query by exploring adding features like pagination, sorting, and filtering to our shop page.

 ## Pagination